The Ultimate Guide to Wooden Chicken Coops

 Before you settle on a size, let’s talk about a little phenomenon known as “chicken math.”
 It’s the mysterious force that makes a planned flock of three chickens somehow turn into a flock of eight.
 It’s always a good idea to choose a coop that can comfortably house a few more birds than you initially plan to get.
 This gives you room to grow your flock without having to upgrade your coop later.
 When you start browsing for customizable coops, think about your future plans and give your flock the gift of extra space from the start.

-Sizing for Small Flocks
+The Perfect Coop Size for Small Flocks

 If you're starting with a small flock of two to five chickens, a good rule of thumb is to provide at least two to three square feet of interior space per bird.
 This gives them enough room to move around comfortably, especially on days when bad weather keeps them inside.
 While this is a solid baseline, more space is always better.
 A little extra elbow room helps prevent squabbles and keeps the coop cleaner for longer.
 Many of our in-stock coops are perfect for smaller flocks, offering plenty of space and features that make chicken-keeping a joy from day one.

-Sizing for Medium Flocks
+Coop Sizing for Medium Flocks

 For a medium-sized flock of about six to ten chickens, the same space guidelines apply, but other factors become even more important.
 With more birds comes more moisture and ammonia, so excellent ventilation is key to maintaining a healthy environment.
 This is also the point where you’ll really appreciate thoughtful design features, like integrated storage for feed and supplies.
 A well-planned coop makes daily chores feel less like work and more like a pleasant part of your routine.
 If you have a specific vision for your flock, you can even design your coop to include all the features you need.

-Sizing for Large Flocks
+Finding the Right Coop for Large Flocks

 Once your flock grows to ten or more chickens, space becomes absolutely critical for maintaining flock harmony.
 A crowded coop can cause stress, leading to feather picking and other behavioral issues.
 For a large flock, you’ll want to ensure you have enough roosting bars for everyone to perch comfortably at night and at least one nesting box for every three to four hens to avoid lines at egg-laying time.
 Managing a large flock is much easier with a coop designed for efficiency and easy cleaning.
 For unique needs, exploring custom projects can help you create the perfect home for your expansive feathered family.

-Planning Your Outdoor Run Space
+Don't Forget the Run: Planning Your Outdoor Space

 The coop is where your chickens sleep and lay eggs, but the outdoor run is where they get to be chickens—foraging, dust bathing, and soaking up the sun.
 Plan for at least 10 square feet of run space per chicken.
 This is a minimum, and you’ll find that your flock will happily use every inch you give them.
 A spacious run allows them to engage in natural behaviors, which is essential for their physical and mental well-being.
 Make sure the run is fully enclosed with predator-proof wire to keep your flock safe while they enjoy the outdoors.
 You can also add fun accessories to enrich their environment.